 If I’m connecting through Hartsfield-Jackson Atlanta International Airport and have a layover longer than 2 hours, I’ll usually visit The Club at ATL lounge.

 It’s the only Priority Pass lounge at the airport, and located in the International Terminal (F).
 But why visit The Club at ATL when there is at least one Delta SkyClub lounge in nearly every other terminal?
 Well, it’s the overall atmosphere, actually.
+More on Delta SkyClubs in the Atlanta airport below.

 The atmosphere inside is much more muted and quiet for the most part (unless it’s really crowded).